Bursary Fund Guidance and Process 2019/20 (NOT PG CERT ED)

 This document will aid the Panel to assess the benefits of the award and any future benefit of the course that was undertaken.

-This process will be reviewed annually or as is necessary.
+This process will be reviewed annually or as necessary.

 Amendments may be made during the application and scoring process if inconsistencies, errors or areas of concern are identified and this will be communicated to affected applicants accordingly.

-The PGME reserves the right to withdraw its funding or the application for a Bursary award at any time.
+The Deanery reserves the right to withdraw its funding or the application for a Bursary award at any time.